OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 ## Part Two - The Return of the #OGT14

-On September 6th we held a smaller, more informal, Open Government Tour event when Richard stopped in Winnipeg on the return leg of the tour.
-This event was held at Cousin's Deli.
+On September 6th we held a smaller Open Government Tour event when Richard stopped in Winnipeg on the return leg of the tour.
+This event was much more informal that the previous one.
+We gathered at Cousin's Deli and discussed Open Government over a few drinks.
+Richard gave us a recap of the western Canada portion of the tour.
+We also discussed the dataset available on [date.winnipeg.ca](http://data.winnipeg.ca) and how best to promote Open Government as a citizen.